-In this first case, we'll assume the role of Marketing Manager of ‘Brand A’, for sure as 'Brand A' we’ve been collecting tonnes of data, which is a good thing.
+In this first case, we'll assume the role of Marketing Manager of ‘Brand A’, for sure as 'Brand A' we’ve been collecting tones of data, which is a good thing.
 But something is not right because we never bothered to question this data.
 Therefore, this time as a marketing manager I want to run some adverts, my goal is to target a certain customer segment.
 I do not know for sure which segment, but I know after interrogating my data I will have some ideas, as a manager I know we’ve been profitable in the past four years, and therefore my first idea is to evaluate who are the most profitable customers by date of acquisition?
-This would help me understand which customer segment I should target with a certain advert and what should be in the context.
+This would help me understand which customer segment I should target with a certain advert and what message should be communicated.

-Step 1: Compute customer acquisition date.
+Step 1: Compute customer acquisition date

 Here, we’ll seek the power of Tableau LOD to compute the minimum date for every 'Customer ID'.